dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-blank-and-whitespace-values.md

 Enable the `_found` data quality checks to find blank values or accept a limited number of blank values.

 ### Configure checks in UI
-The blank detection checks are standard data quality checks in the "blanks" category.
+The blank detection checks are standard data quality checks in the "whitespace" category.

 ![Enable whitespace and null placeholder values detection in column values](https://dqops.com/docs/images/concepts/categories-of-data-quality-checks/enable-whitespace-and-null-placeholder-detection-data-quality-checks-min.png){ loading=lazy }

 ### Configure checks in YAML
-The blank detection checks are configured in the YAML file inside the `blanks` node.
+The blank detection checks are configured in the YAML file inside the `whitespace` node.

 ``` { .yaml linenums="1" hl_lines="12-21" }
 # yaml-language-server: $schema=https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json